application-dev-tsb/react/README.md

 ### Creating a React App
 - use this command
 ```
+# do this once
+npm install -g create-react-app

+# then this everytime you want a new project
 npx create-react-app <app name>
 ```
 - if you are getting errors, try to clear the dependencies cache (or uninstall the create-react-app module)